Updated July 27, 2024

 3. International calls

-In Spain and New Zealand, I loved the plans that came with calling minutes to select countries.
-I’ve come to rely on WhatsApp when connected to Wi-Fi, but international calling minutes is a helpful feature while on the move.
+I appreciated plans with calling minutes to select countries.
+I’ve come to rely on WhatsApp when connected to Wi-Fi, but international calling minutes via a cellular network is a helpful feature while on the move.

 4. Data

-I appreciate the convenience of connecting to the Internet at any time.
+Most travellers appreciate the convenience of connecting to the Internet at any time.
 Travel research, VoIP calls, online bookings, navigation, managing email, looking up stuff on the fly, and posting to social media can be accomplished without having to track down Wi-Fi.
 Or, without being tied to a specific time of day to perform any of these functions.
-Having enough data allows me to establish a Wi-Fi connection for my tablet through the hotspot feature on my phone.
+Having enough data allows you to establish a Wi-Fi connection for a tablet through the hotspot feature on your phone.

 5. Validity period